In Depth Baby Product Reviews Led by a Pediatrician

 The Baby Trend Expedition has a small weight capacity of 5 lbs and no organization or cover features.

 The UPPAbaby Ridge has the largest maximum capacity for storage with a bin allowance of 20 lbs.
 This is significantly higher than the lowest maximum capacities in the group of 5 lbs we saw in the Baby Trend Expedition, the Baby Trend Expedition Race Tec, and the Joovy Zoom 360 Ultralight.
 These capacity limits might be acceptable if your goal is a workout jog, but could be a problem if you need to haul a heavy diaper bag.
-The Thule Urban Glide 3 is the second best in the group with a limit of 15 lbs, and the remainder holds up to 10 lbs (including the Guava Roam).
+The Thule Urban Glide 3 is the second best in the group with a limit of 15 lbs, and the remainder hold up to 10 lbs (including the Guava Roam).

 The Thule Urban Glide 3 has a 15 lb capacity, a zippered cover, and...